banner-bg

 • Draw corresponding lines or circles on each popsicle stick.
 For example, draw one line on the popsicle stick labeled ‘1’.

 • Optional: If your popsicle sticks are colored, color the clothespins to match the colors of the popsicle sticks.
-Otherwise they can be plain.
+Otherwise, they can be plain.

 • Have children match the correct number of clothespins to each popsicle stick.

-This activity is also a great way to sharpen fine motor skills, and concentration skills because the children must pinch the clothes pins and attach them to the popsicle sticks.
+This activity is also a great way to sharpen fine motor skills, and concentration skills because the children must pinch the clothespins and attach them to the popsicle sticks.

 Ice cube tray one-to-one activity